About the ACWR

 Honorary Fellows are retired scholars who have made a significant contribution to Wesleyan scholarship and who maintain an ongoing interest in the work of the ACWR.

 Partnerships.
-The ACWR is a working partnership formed by a number of Wesleyan theological institutions, one denominational partner, and two Uniting Church library collections.
+The ACWR is a working partnership formed by a number of theological institutions, denominational partners, and libraries.

 Research and REsources